Contorted-example works only because the

 dynamic extent.
 The argument is correct up to the execution of

-.
+return-from.
 The execution of return-from

-should signal an error of type control-error
+should signal an error of type control-error, however, not

 because it cannot refer to the exit point, but because it